 There are no credit provided after the deadline, except in the case of medical withdrawals.
 For further details, refer to our “Refund Policy”.

 If there are no spaces left in a class, do I have to pay to have my child’s name put on a waitlist?

-No. Skaters can be placed on the waitlist and no payment is required until a spot comes available.
+No, skaters can be placed on the waitlist and no payment is required unless a space becomes available.